Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 The Metrics That Tell You the Launch Is Working

-What Kills Product Launches
+What Kills Book Launches

 Want help applying this?